blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 ## Float

-Her signature mechanic, float is the cornerstone of ~~Peach~~Pomme's movement in all aspects of play.
+As her signature mechanic, float is the cornerstone of ~~Peach~~Pomme's movement in all aspects of play.
 To start a float, you can either hold the jump button until Pomme reaches the  apex of her jump, or press down on the stick while holding the jump button to float sooner.

 {{< video float-basics >}}